 Are you looking for fun things to do near Atlanta with kids, groups, or just want to book a last-minute getaway?
 Callaway Gardens offers fun for kids and adults of all ages!
 They have the best deals for vacations, whether you'll be visiting us once or are interested in getting an annual pass.
 We also offer group discounts and special deals for active and retired U.S. military members as well as AAA and AARP members.

-Make good wine in our scenic country setting where locals and tourists will want to spend enjoyable time while in the historic and beautiful Warm Springs and Pine Mountain area.
-Come, enjoy the flowers, sip on some wine.
-They specialize in muscadine grape wines and seasonal fruit wines such as peach and blueberry.
-Seasonal fruit wines are available sometime in October or November.
+The Warm Springs Winery produces delicious wine in our scenic country setting where locals and tourists will want to spend enjoyable time.
+Come enjoy the flowers and sip on some wine.
+The Winery specializes in muscadine grape wines and seasonal fruit wines such as peach and blueberry.
+Seasonal fruit wines are available in October or November.

-They currently have 7 styles of muscadine wine.
-There are 3 whites, ranging in sweetness from dry to sweet.
-There is a dry red, off-dry blush, a semi-sweet rose, and a sweet red.
-All the fruit is from here and represents Georgia products 100%.
-Cost is $15 a bottle, which includes taxes.
+There are several variations of muscadine wine, including white wines ranging in sweetness from dry to sweet.
+Also featured is a dry red, off-dry blush, a semi-sweet rose, and a sweet red.
+Come experience a true taste of Georgia!

-- The Warm Springs NFH consists of 56 acres with 40 ponds totaling 18.23 acres of water.
-The hatchery's primary area of concern is Georgia but work performed benefits species throughout the 10-state Southeast Region.
+The Warm Springs NFH consists of 56 acres with 40 ponds, totaling 18.23 acres of water.
+The hatchery's primary area of focus is Georgia but work performed here benefits species throughout the ten-state Southeast region.

 Swimming in the 88-degree, buoyant spring waters brought him no miracle cure, but it did bring improvement.
 During FDR's presidency and the Great Depression, he developed many New Deal Programs (such as the Rural Electrification Administration) based upon his experiences in this small town.

-The Red Oak Creek Covered Bridge, (A Surviving Horace King Bridge) sometimes called the Imlac Covered Bridge, spans Red Oak Creek in the small community of Imlac not far from Woodbury, Georgia.
+The Red Oak Creek Covered Bridge, sometimes called the Imlac Covered Bridge, spans Red Oak Creek in the small community of Imlac, not far from Woodbury, Georgia.

-Only 12 miles north of Warm Springs, the old bridge is a rare surviving example of the ingenuity of famed bridge builder Horace King.
-Including approaches, it stretches for 391 feet, making it the longest wooden bridge in Georgia.
+Only 12 miles north of Warm Springs out Georgia Hwy.
+85, the old bridge is a rare surviving example of the ingenuity of famed bridge builder Horace King.
+Including approaches, it stretches 391 feet, making it the longest wooden bridge in Georgia.
 The main span is 253 feet long and is the state's oldest covered bridge.